| Week ending

 geological landscapes, and narrow roads that follow the rivers that

+drain them.
 Marrakech - We had deliberately decided to

 explore the countryside and desert rather than the big cities, but